 1. Choosing an Effective Web Design

 Your website design is an integral part of your website development.
 Studies have shown that 94% of a customer’s first impression of your website is based on design, so you want to make sure you leave a lasting impression through a stunning and user-friendly visual experience.
 However, you want to make sure the design you choose is in line with your brand and your message.
-For example, if your business is a restaurant or service, you’ll want to make sure your design is focused on an online booking system or a WordPress appointment booking plugin and a theme that reflects your vibe.
+For example, if your business is a restaurant or service, you’ll want to make sure your design is focused on a scheduling software for service business or a WordPress appointment booking plugin and a theme that reflects your vibe.